UniversalDependencies/docs/_cs-pos/INTJ.md

 - _hle&nbsp;_ “look”
 - _proboha&nbsp;_ “for God's sake”

+## Diffs

+### Prague Dependency Treebank

+At present the UD-conversion of PDT keeps the PDT convention on tagging the response words (“yes, no”) as particles.
+Automatic conversion would not be straightforward because the negative particle _ne_ is sometime used as the response particle/interjection (English “no”) and sometimes as a free negative morpheme (English “not”).
+These two usages would have to be distinguished and only the first one converted to interjection.

 ### References

 - [Loos, Eugene E., et al. 2003.
 Glossary of linguistic terms: What is an interjection?](http://www-01.sil.org/linguistics/GlossaryOfLinguisticTerms/WhatIsAnInterjection.htm)